ErpNetDocs/tech/modules/my/calendar.md

 ## Business week numbering

-The @@name Calendar employs the **[ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601)** for identifying and tracking the number of weeks of a calendar year.
+The @@name Calendar employs the **[ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601)** for tracking the number of weeks of a calendar year:

 - The last week of the previous year is **always marked with the number corresponding to that year** (e.g. week 52 of 2023)
 - The first week of the next year is **always marked with the number corresponding to that year** (e.g. week 1 of 2024)

-However, there is a notable difference in how it approaches the first and last weeks of the year.

-When the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.
+However, when the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.

+This way, the Calendar treats January 1st as the true beginning of a year, yet still respects the ISO standard from Week 1 onward.

 ![picture](pictures/week_zero.png)

-This way, the Calendar treats January 1st as the true beginning of a year, yet still respects the ISO standard from Week 1 onward to avoid confusion.

 ### Monthly and weekly notation

 Within the Calendar, you can see each week labeled with its corresponding **BW number**, which stands for "Business Week number".

-In **Workweek** view, this label is positioned at the upper-left corner of the Calendar, clearly identifying which week of the year this is.
+In **Workweek** view, this label is positioned at the upper-left corner of the Calendar, clearly showing which week of the year this is.

 ![picture](pictures/business_week_view.png)

-In **Month** view, the number of labels depends on how many weeks that month has.
+In **Month** view, the labels are positioned vertically on the left of the Calendar, and their number depends on how many weeks the month has.

 ![picture](pictures/business_week_monthvieww.png)

-In other Calendar views as well as @@name navigators, you will find BW labels in the **mini calendar**.
+In other Calendar views as well as @@name navigators making use of the **date picker**, you will also find BW labels.

 ![picture](pictures/business_week_mini.png)